SamiPerttu/fundsp/README.md

 At the moment, block processing via `AudioNode::process` requires heap allocation.
 Some nodes may also use the heap for audio buffers and the like.

+The `allocate` method preallocates all needed memory.
+It should be called last before sending something into a real-time context.
+This is done automatically in the `Net32` and `Net64` frontend.

 The purpose of the `AudioUnit` system is to grant more flexibility in dynamic situations: decisions about input and output arities and contents can be deferred to runtime.